xi-ve/IdleonWeb/README.md

    ```bash
    python launch.py
    ```
-6. Type `inject` and press Enter to launch the game with enhancements
+6. The application will automatically discover available plugins and ask if you want to enable them
+7. Auto-injection will run automatically (enabled by default) - the game will launch with enhancements
-7. Open `http://localhost:8080` in your browser to configure plugins
+8. Open `http://localhost:8080` in your browser to configure plugins

 ---